SAP-samples/ui5-typescript-tutorial/README.md

 Required knowledge:

-* You should have basic Javascript knowledge to avoid blind copy&paste without knowing what's going on
+* You should have basic Javascript knowledge to avoid blind copy&paste without knowing what's going on.
 * Basic UI5 knowledge is beneficial, as this tutorial focuses on the TypeScript side of things.
 * TypeScript knowledge is not required.
 If interested, having a quick look e.g. at [this brief TypeScript intro for JavaScript developers](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) might let you know what to expect.